DiQuUCLA/Bart_KPGen/README.md

 This repo is based on Wasi's NeuralKPGen repo.

+We use fairseq for bart.
+The library version we used is:

+    torch 1.8.0
+    fairseq 0.10.2
+    spacy 2.1.9
+    NLTK 3.4.5

 During modification, to make sure the code work correctly, some code might be redudant.